 Moreover, sugars in a can of Coke are not always “the good ones” if you can even say so.
 Read the labels!
 Coke that contains sucrose is “your friend”, coke that contains high-fructose corn syrup is “not your friend”.
 Sucrose is a natural sugar while high-fructose corn syrup is an artificial one made from corn which is mostly genetically modified.

 Phosphoric acid found in every can of coke is another reason not to choose it as your soft drink.
 This acid negatively affects both bone density and your kidney.
 As told by several studies, excessive consumption of it is linked to chronic kidney disease and kidney stones.
 Furthermore, it decreases your calcium level which is responsible for your healthy teeth.

-Does Jar have healthier alternatives to coke?
+Does The Jar - Healthy Vending have healthier alternatives to Coca-Cola?

 Wishing you smarter and healthier options:)

-The Jar Team
+The Jar - Healthy Vending Team